dailytutorfor.you

 "Implement tasks 1-5 in parallel with separate subagents"

-This leverages parallel processing to speed up development.
+This leverages parallel processing to accelerate development.

 Custom Skill Creation

-Create skills for patterns you frequently use:
+Create skills for patterns you use often:

 # skills/my-custom-pattern/SKILL.md ## Trigger When user asks to implement a new API endpoint ## Steps 1.
 Check if route exists 2.
 Validate request schema 3.
 Write integration test 4.
 Implement handler 5.
 Add API documentation

-Superpowers can be integrated with CI pipelines:
+Superpowers can be integrated with the CI pipeline:

-# .github/workflows/superpowers-check.yml name: Superpowers Quality Check on: [pull_request] jobs: review: runs-on: ubuntu-latest steps: - uses: actions/checkout@v4 - name: Run Superpowers Review run: | # Agent will perform automatic code review # with Superpowers standards
+# .github/workflows/superpowers-check.yml name: Superpowers Quality Check on: [pull_request] jobs: review: runs-on: ubuntu-latest steps: - uses: actions/checkout@v4 - name: Run Superpowers Review run: | # Agent akan melakukan code review otomatis # dengan standar Superpowers

 Summary & Next Steps